ldaniel/for-fun-elegant-code-maker/README.md

 Elegant Code Maker
 ==================
 Engine able to make any code really stay elegant.
+View online demo here: http://elegantcodemaker.apphb.com

 Yes, this is a joke!
 --------------------